msalemor/azfunc-sb-trigger/README.md

 ## Modified host.json file

-> For the second Function2, autoclote is set to false.
+> For the second Function2, autocomplete is set to false.
 This gives control over what can be completed, abandoned, and dead letter.

 ```json
 {